steven-ja/steven-ja.github.io/content/posts/physics/percolation/index.md

 ## Conclusion
 The previous plot shows that with _p>0.58_ a percolation path starts to be observed.
 However, this is so not alwasy happening for stochastical reasons.
 Hence that plot is the result of several iteration to find the most interesting plot.
 With _p>0.60_ percolation happens more than 90% of the time.
+In general, this confirms the numerical value of $p_c$ that can be found in [literature](https://arxiv.org/abs/cond-mat/0005264) of 0.5927

 In further articles we will explore some [python libraries](https://pypercolate.readthedocs.io/en/stable/) to develop a more advanced and practical example.